j-angnoe/ablayer/README.md

 # Ablayer
-This tool allows you to proxy an external site and mix in your overwrite external sources with local versions.
+This tool allows you to proxy an external site and overwrite external sources with local versions.

 Usecases:
 - Running experiments against a external applications.